Economics; Decision-making; Statistics / Regression Analysis

 - Do not use it as a vague phrase meaning “small effect.”

 - Do not equate it directly with Pareto optimality.
 Pareto efficiency means no one can be made better off without making someone else worse off; marginal analysis is a method for evaluating incremental changes.
-(The Economy)

 - Do not claim it always means “achieving maximum economic profit at minimum cost.”
 Profit maximization may use marginal reasoning, but marginal effect itself is broader.